Automated Request Manager - Configuring ILLiad and OCLC Resource Sharing Settings

 Configuring ILLiad to Send Requests to ARM

-If staff should have the option to manually route requests to ARM via the Awaiting Direct Request Sending queue, a record for this queue must be present in the CustomQueues table in the ILLiad Customization Manager (located under System | Custom Queues).
-This queue will typically be in the CustomQueues table by default and will not need to be manually created, but can also be added manually if it is not present by following the steps below:
+If staff should have the option to manually route requests to ARM via the Awaiting ARM Sending queue, a record for this queue must be present in the CustomQueues table in the ILLiad Customization Manager (located under System | Custom Queues).
+The legacy Awaiting Direct Request Sending queue and the current Awaiting ARM Sending queue will both typically be in the CustomQueues table by default and will not need to be manually created, however can either of these queue can be added manually if necessary following the instructions below:

 1. Open the ILLiad Customization Manager